seebruecke-org/seebruecke/README.md

 - `Featured Image`: if set, the page header is replaced by an image

-### Header
+### Headers

 Headers are used to render the hero image on the front page.
-Currently they consist of:

 - `Title`: big text, which is rendered below the logo
 - `Text`: some additional text (e.g. notes ...), which would be rendered under the action button